-Tori Spelling’s Net Worth Spells Trouble For Family With New Baby For 2017
+Tori Spelling’s Net Worth Spells Trouble For Family With New Baby

-While it is a happy time for Tori Spelling and husband Dean McDermott, the family is facing some serious financial pinches over the year which will challenge Tori Spelling’s net worth.
-The new baby, born yesterday, is Spelling’s fifth, and McDermott’s sixth, is named Beau Dean McDermott.
+While it is a happy time for Tori Spelling and husband Dean McDermott, the family is facing some serious financial pinches over the year that will challenge Tori Spelling’s net worth.
+The new baby, born yesterday, is Spelling’s fifth and McDermott’s sixth, and he is named Beau Dean McDermott.
 Spelling took to social media to post the announcement, but there must be a shadow of concern, as several court appearances are scheduled in the next months.

-Dean McDermott’s ex, Mary Jo Eustace, doesn’t care about Tori Spelling’s net worth, or really McDermott’s either, but she wants what she is owed for child support for son, Jack McDermott, and also for back alimony, says the Inquisitr.
-Eustace is demanding over $100k, and says while Tori Spelling and Dean are living in a million dollar rental, and having parties at the Hotel Bel-Air, she has had to scrape to pay for Jack’s school.
+Dean McDermott’s ex, Mary Jo Eustace, doesn’t care about Tori Spelling’s net worth or McDermott’s either, but she wants what she is owed for child support for son, Jack McDermott, and also for back alimony, reports the Inquisitr.
+Eustace is demanding over $100,000 and says while Tori Spelling and Dean are living in a million-dollar rental and having parties at the Hotel Bel-Air, she has had to scrape to pay for Jack’s school.
 Eustace and McDermott have a March court date, where she wants him to start paying in full by 2020.
-Dean McDermott left Eustace for Tori Spelling, and she claims he has neglected his financial obligations for Jack, to spend instead on five more kids with Tori Spelling.
+Dean McDermott left Eustace for Tori Spelling, and she claims he has neglected his financial obligations for Jack to spend instead on five more kids with Tori Spelling.

 It’s a Boy!!!
 We are so excited to announce the birth of the newest member of the McDermott family!
 Please join us in welcoming Beau Dean McDermott.
 03/02/17, 1:48 PM.
 Photo by @elizabethmessina Link to site: http://bit.ly/2myTMuA